aitournament/snake_web/book/src/game_rules.md

 Yes, snakes can talk!
 This can be used for debugging, or some friendly taunting.

 Speaking is limited in length to 50 characters at a time, anything longer will be truncated.
-Each snake can speak at most twice per tick,nything else will be ignored.
+Each snake can speak at most twice per tick, anything else will be ignored.

 ## Resource limits